 Massachusetts Extended Care Federation et al. v.
 Division of Health Care Finance and Policy and Division of Medical Assistance, et al. A nursing home trade association along with eight individual nursing facilities have sued the Division of Medical Assistance and the Division of Health Care Finance and Policy seeking to preliminarily and permanently enjoin the existing Medicaid payment rates established for nursing facilities by the Division of Health Care Finance and Policy and to implement higher rates.
 Plaintiffs challenge several components of the nursing facility rate-setting regulation, including but not limited to the cost adjustment factor, the occupancy standard, standard payments for nursing, the Administrative & General allowance and the total payment adjustment.
 On February 11, 2002, a hearing on plaintiffs' motion for a preliminary injunction was held in Suffolk Superior Court.
 Following the hearing, the Court issued an order denying said motion, finding that the plaintiffs failed to show a risk of imminent, irreparable harm.
-The staff at the Division of Health Care Finance and Policy had estimated that if the plaintiffs were successful on all claims, the Commonwealth's liability could exceed \$300 million annually, but that such an outcome would be unlikely on the merits of the claims.
-On July 31, 2002, the parties filed with the Court a Stipulation of Dismissal, without prejudice.
+The staff at the Division of Health Care Finance and Policy estimates that if the plaintiffs are successful on all claims, the Commonwealth's liability could exceed \$300 million annually, but that such an outcome is unlikely on the merits of the claims.
+A stipulation of dismissal without prejudice was filed on July 30, 2002.